Da 5 Bloods (2020)

 - Several intense scenes of violence with unsettling results.

 - Variety of well-timed jump scares and some sequences with insurmountable tension

 - The archival footage of war crimes shown contain legitimate gore and are considerably unsettling.

 - This film depicts the horrors of the Vietnam War in extremely graphic detail, and said depiction is incredibly lifelike.
-It has plenty of extreme graphic violence and gore, mature topics like PTSD, discrimination and survivor guilt, and very intense scenes, all of which make for a surprisingly extremely mature and down-to-earth portrayal of the true nature of warfare and the consequences of it to create an incredibly intense, disturbing and visceral film that's easily not for the squeamish.
+It has plenty of extreme graphic violence and gore, mature topics like PTSD, discrimination and survivor guilt, and very intense scenes, all of which make for a surprisingly extremely mature and down-to-earth portrayal of the true nature of warfare and the consequences of it to create an incredibly intense, disturbing and visceral film.

 Violence & Gore

 - A man explodes and the upcoming scene shows his body brutally butchered.